-The J-1 Visa category is for Educational and Cultural Exchange Programs designated by the US Department of State, Exchange Visitor Program and Designation Staff.
-The J-1 Visa Program is designed to promote the exchange of persons, knowledge, and skills in the fields of education, arts, and sciences.
+The J-1 Visa category is for participation in various types of exchange programs.
+These may include students, researchers, medical trainees or interns.
+The purpose of the J-1 Visa Program is to promote the exchange of people, knowledge, and skills in the fields of education, arts, and sciences.

-There are various types of J-1 Visa programs.
-The J-1 Visa program type we most often deal with are for professional development and training of foreign visitors to the US.
-These programs are sponsored by various organizations who then place trainees at a US company for up to an 18 month training period.
+We most frequently deal with J-1 Visas for professional development and training.
+Organizations in the US then sponsor J-1 programs, who then place trainees at a US company for up to an 18 month training period.

-In addition to training and professional development programs, there are many other types of J-1 Visa programs.
+In addition to training and professional development programs, the J-1 has several other categories.
 Participants include students at all academic levels; trainees obtaining on-the-job training with private companies, institutions, and agencies; teachers of primary, secondary, and specialized schools; professors coming to teach or perform research at institutions of higher learning; research scholars; professional trainees in the medical and allied fields; and international visitors coming for the purpose of travel, observation, consultation, research, training, sharing, or demonstrating specialized knowledge or skills, or participating in organized people-to-people programs.